-At issue is a technology called “Wi-Fi Protected Setup” (WPS) that ships with many routers marketed to consumers and small businesses.
+At issue is a technology that ships with most modern consumer wireless routers, called “Wi-Fi Protected Setup” (WPS).
 According to the Wi-Fi Alliance, an industry group, WPS is “designed to ease the task of setting up and configuring security on wireless local area networks.
 WPS enables typical users who possess little understanding of traditional Wi-Fi configuration and security settings to automatically configure new wireless networks, add new devices and enable security.”

 I’m taking a short break from some year-end downtime to observe that KrebsOnSecurity.com turns two years old today!

 Amnesty International’s homepage in the United Kingdom is hacked and is currently serving malware that exploits a recently-patched vulnerability in Java.
 Security experts say the attack may be opportunistic, or it may be part of a more nefarious scheme to target human rights workers.

 A new service on the cyber criminal underground can be hired to tie up the phone lines of any targeted mobile or land line around the world.
 The service is marketed as a diversionary tactic to assist e-thieves in robbing commercial customers of banks that routinely call customers to verify large financial transfers.